kauefraga/cpp-colors/README.md

 # C++ Colors Library

-> 🎨 A collection of namespaces and functions that will help you to style your console outputs.
+> 🎨 A collection of namespaces (ANSI escape code for colors) and functions that will help you to style and bring life to your console outputs.

 ### Features

 - Ready for use!
 Drop it in your codebase and be happy!!!
 - Simple and well-written interfaces so you don't have to worry about readability.
+- Support for 3-4 bit colors (standard and high-intensity colors).
 - `Fore` namespace that has ANSI code for the main (more supported) foreground colors.
 - `Back` namespace that has ANSI code for background colors.
 - `Style` namespace that has ANSI code for apply style like bold, italic, underline, and so on.